 watercolor on paper, c.
 1945

-The History Center currently owns over 100 works by artists who lived and/or worked in the area.
+The History Center currently owns nearly 200 works by artists who lived and/or worked in the area.
 Some are major works by well-known artists; others are great examples of lesser-known creators.
-The History Center, through contributions, has made sure that all works on display have been cleaned and restored, and that works we acquire which are in need of care or restoration are prioritized for appropriate work.
+The History Center, through generous contributions, has made sure that all works on display have been cleaned and restored, and that works we acquire which are in need of care or restoration are prioritized for appropriate work.